-The U.S. Army flag features a white field with a blue version of the "war office seal."
-Underneath the seal is a red band that says, "United States Army," and underneath the band, the year "1775" is written.
-The war office seal features Roman armor, a sword with a liberty cap at the end of it, an espontoon (European polearm that was used by officers), bayonet, cannon, cannonballs, musket, mortar, mortar bombs, a drum, drumsticks, and a snake holding a scroll that reads, "This we'll defend."
+The U.S. Army Flag features a white background with a blue version of the "War Office Seal" emblazoned upon the center.
+Underneath the seal is a red scroll that reads, "United States Army" and beneath that is bold blue text reading, "1775."
+The War Office Seal features Roman armor, a sword with a Phrygian Cap, which is sometimes liberty cap on its end, an espontoon (European polearm that was used by officers), a bayonet, a cannon, cannonballs, a musket, mortar, mortar bombs, a drum, drumsticks, and a rattle snake holding a scroll that reads, "This We'll Defend."

-The U.S. Army is a branch of the United States of America's armed forces concerned with dealing with any military operations or battles that occur on the land.
+The U.S. Army is a branch of the United States of America's armed forces which focuses on land-based military operations and national defense.
 It is the oldest branch of the armed forces.
-Prior to the United States of America being officially established as a country, the Continental Army was formed in order to fight during the American Revolutionary War (the 13 colonies fought against Great Britain) and were led by General George Washington (the first president of the United States of America).
+Prior to the United States of America being officially established as a country, the Continental Army was formed in order to fight during the American Revolutionary War.
+George Washington Led the Continental Army to Victory against Great Brittan.

-The majority of the soldiers in the Continental Army had served, at some point, in the British army.
-After the United States of America was established as a country, the continental army was disbanded and the "Regular Army" was formed on June 3rd, 1984.
+The majority of the soldiers in the Continental Army had served previously in the British army.
+After the United States of America was established as a country, the continental army was disbanded and the "Regular Army" was formed on June 3rd, 1784.
 The Regular army was reorganized and established in 1791 as the "Legion of the United States" and in 1796, the name was changed to the "United States Army."